Avery Island Facts

-Avery Island is a unique geological site with a decidedly spicy story.
-The entire inland portion of the island actually conceals an enormous salt dome.
+- Firstly, Avery Island is a truly unique geological site with a decidedly spicy story to tell.
+That’s because the entire inland portion of the small island actually conceals an enormous salt dome.

-In the 1830s, private owners purchased the small island.
-The family that still owns it established their factory there in 1868.
-The unique climate proved excellent for growing certain peppers.
+- But in the 1830’s, private owners purchased the small island.
+The family that still owns it established a factory there in 1868.
+That’s due to the fact that the unique climate proved excellent for growing certain peppers.

-Avery Island Geological Distinctiveness
+Avery Island Physical Description

-Avery Island Flora and Fauna
+Avery Island Location, Formation, and Ecology

 The owners also created a private sanctuary for numerous animals from around the world.
 As early as 1895, they formed a bird sanctuary for the endangered egret.
 Today, the island is home to an extensive population during their migration.